Velocidex/velociraptor-docs/content/blog/2021/2021-11-09-eql2vql/_index.md

 ### Using EQL detections with real time monitoring

-The eql2vql project contains a second provider, that reads Sysmon events directly from ETW sources.
+The eql2vql project contains a second provider that reads Sysmon events directly from ETW sources.
 This bypasses the windows event log system completely, and applies the VQL directly on real time ETW events.